A home is likely the single biggest purchase you’ll ever make.

-Unfortunately, plenty of people make dumb mistakes when buying a house, mistakes that could cost tens of thousands of dollars in extra interest or, worse, saddle them with a home they can’t afford and can’t unload.
+Unfortunately, plenty of people make dumb mistakes when buying a home — errors that can cost you tens of thousands of dollars in extra interest, or saddle you with a home you can’t afford or unload.

-Here are seven dumb moves homebuyers make year after year.
+Following are seven examples of dumb moves homebuyers make year after year.
 Read on so you can avoid them.

 Dumb move No. 1: Ignoring your credit score